Join us as a strong voice for the Rappahannock River

 River Issue: Designating 79 miles of the Lower Rappahannock as a State Scenic River.
 The following counties have already passed their approval: Stafford, Spotsylvania, Caroline, King George, Westmoreland, Essex and the City of Fredericksburg.
 Currently the Upper Rappahannock is designated from its headwaters down through Fredericksburg to the Ferry Farm Bridge.

 FOR’s Position: We support this legislation and have actively worked with multiple partners to seek the support of the Department of Conservation and Recreation and support from localities along the Rappahannock River.
 We currently support:

 Funding for Clean Water

 River Issue: The ability of FOR to work for improved health of the Rappahannock River partially relies on the proper funding of clean water programs through Virginia’s state budget.
-These clean water programs include funding for agricultural best management practices, assistance for stormwater projects for localities, wastewater treatment plant upgrades, and oyster restoration.
+These clean water programs include funding for agricultural best management practices, assistance for stormwater projects for localities, wastewater treatment plant upgrades, and environmental education.

-- $182 million for the Stormwater Local Assistance Fund (SLAF) to provide much needed funding for stormwater management and flood mitigation in our urban and suburban communities
+- Stormwater Local Assistance Fund (SLAF) to provide much needed funding for stormwater management and flood mitigation in our urban and suburban communities.

-- $120 million for wastewater treatment upgrades to protect water quality and public health in our communities
+- Wastewater treatment plant upgrades to protect water quality and public health in our communities

-Legislation: The Administration’s proposed budget provides funding for clean water programs at record-breaking levels but statewide needs assessments show even more ambitious funding is needed to meet the goals of the Chesapeake Bay cleanup.
-We support the proposed amendment 373 #3s / 373 #3h that would increase Virginia Conservation Assistance Program by $1.5 million.
+Legislation: The Administration’s proposed budget provides some funding for clean water programs but statewide needs assessments show more ambitious funding is needed to meet the goals of the Chesapeake Bay cleanup.

 FOR’s Position: We will advocate for the proposed funding levels to be included in any final budget bill the General Assembly approves.